D-Glucose and D-Fructose (GluFru)

 - You can also opt-in to our invoice autopay feature by clicking “SIGN UP FOR AUTOPAY” on your account page.

-To ensure their stability, we ask our clients either freeze or boil their juice / fermenting wine samples before shipment.
-Please note that boiling or freezing your samples may influence your results and we cannot guarantee their validity.
+To ensure their stability, we ask our clients freeze their juice samples before shipment.
 Please contact Bound with any additional questions about sample preparation before shipment.
 We recommend expedited same-day to one-day shipping with a tracking number included.

 Frozen